 National Calzone Day

-For anyone not familiar with the concept of a calzone, let us break it down for them.
-A calzone is a dough that’s filled with Italian meats, ricotta, and mozzarella cheeses.
-The dough is folded into a shape that looks somewhat like a half-moon and then it’s baked until it’s golden brown.
+For anyone not familiar with the concept of a calzone, let us explain.
+A calzone is dough filled with Italian meats, ricotta, and mozzarella cheeses.
+The dough is folded into a shape resembling a half-moon and then baked until golden brown.

 The name of this baked dish comes from the Italian word “calzoni,” which means “pants legs.”
-Anyway, it’s a dish that’s so loved and has earned so much respect, it’s been given its own holiday.
-A holiday is known as National Calzone Day that’s observed every November 1st.
+It’s a dish so loved and respected that it has been given its own holiday, known as National Calzone Day, observed every November 1st.

 Some Fun Facts About Calzones

-Below are some facts that we’ve learned about calzone.
-We think that the following facts are just as tasty as a calzone itself, so we decided to share them for this holiday.
+Below are some facts we’ve learned about calzones.
+We think these facts are just as tasty as the calzone itself, so we decided to share them for this holiday.

-• Calzones started out as street food on the streets of Naples, Italy during the 18th century.
+• Calzones originated as street food on the streets of Naples, Italy, during the 18th century.

-• Calzones were an easy way for workers to eat lunch without having to worry about having a knife or fork.
+• Calzones were an easy way for workers to eat lunch without needing a knife or fork.

-• Technically speaking, a calzone is an Italian dumpling.
+• Technically speaking, a calzone is an Italian turnover.

 • The Sicilian cudduruni pizza is distantly related to the calzone.

-• Other cheeses other than ricotta or mozzarella cheeses that are used for calzones are provolone and Parmesan.
+• Cheeses other than ricotta or mozzarella used in calzones include provolone and Parmesan.

-• There are a number of different dessert calzones available including a Cannoli Calzone that people can make at home.
+• There are various dessert calzones available, including a Cannoli Calzone that people can make at home.

 Observing National Calzone Day

 This day is best observed with a hot calzone and some friends.
-While you’re enjoying your calzone, be sure to use the hashtag #NationalCalzoneDay to spread the love about it.
-Oh, and while you’re enjoying your calzone, don’t forget to have some sauce on the side.
+While enjoying your calzone, be sure to use the hashtag #NationalCalzoneDay to spread the word about it.
+Oh, and don’t forget to have some sauce on the side while you’re at it.
 Now you’re having a party!

 When is it?